Epitome87/Modern-React-Bootcamp-Journey/README.md

 To link from our homepage to an individual Palette, we _could_ wrap each MiniPalette around a **Link** component.
 This basically just results in an anchor tag under the React hook.
 But it is not a good idea to put interactive content, a div, delete button, etc inside of an anchor tag.
 It is not good practice, and results in some default text-decoration styling.
 We'll have to arrive at a new solution.

+We'll just handle our MiniPalette's onClick method to make use of the `useNavigate` hook, and navigate us to the appropriate 'palette/:id' route, using the props.id provided to the MiniPalette from the PaletteList.
+Colt handles this a little differently, first passing down a handleClick prop from PaletteList to MiniPalette.
+But this is convoluted, since MiniPalette can call navigate() directly on its own.

+### Brainstorming Single Color Palette

+When we click on a color on a Palette, we want to be directed to a new URL and page that displays that color at all 9 "Levels".
+We also need to do some things similar to what we do with a Palette, but also some things different.
+Is it worth trying to make Palette re-usable and flexible enough to cover both of these use cases?
+Or should we just create a new component?
+We will start by creating a new Component and see if handling the conditional logic in them would be easy enough to combine into one component.

+### Adding More Links

+We need to make the "More" button (span, really) on an individal ColorBox actually do something.

 ## Section 28: The Massive Color Project Part 4

 ### `Originally Started: TBD`